-With remote working now becoming commonplace, line managers must be competent at supporting, encouraging and guiding their teams from afar.
+With remote working now becoming commonplace, line managers must be competent at tackling poor performance from afar.

-As always, they also need to manage performance and be ready to have difficult conversations if productivity falls below acceptable levels.
+Along with offering support and encouragement to their employees, they also must be ready to have difficult conversations if productivity falls below acceptable levels.
 What was ‘acceptable’ pre-COVID-19 has likely been flexed for employees managing the changing pressures of a post-COVID-19 world (work-related and in their personal lives as well) – but it’s unlikely that managers will be able to avoid under-performance conversations altogether.

-Whilst there is no easy answer to managing poor-performance remotely, one thing is certain: managers can’t shy away from the problem, because ignoring it may cause even more issues in the long run.
+Whilst there is no easy answer to managing poor performances remotely, one thing is certain: managers can’t shy away from the problem, because ignoring it may cause even more issues in the long run.

 Read on for ideas on how HR can support and advise line managers about dealing with poor performance.